Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: EXPERIMENTS

 The trials were performed 30 times, and the success rates of the overall task completions were evaluated.
 Overall success was defined as when the peg was inserted into the hole to a depth of 10 mm.
 Overall failures were considered when a timeout (i.e., recovery skill executions failed consecutively 10 times) occurred.

 {\bf Results:} The success rates for each condition are shown in Table~\ref{tab:sim_success_rate}.
-The values in each contact formation (Fit, Align, and Insertion) denote the average number of additional executions triggered by the failure recovery. ``F" denotes framework success (i.e., the VLM’s judgment of task completion), while ``G" denotes ground-truth success/failure.
+The values in each contact formation (Fit, Align, and Insertion) denote the average number of additional executions triggered by the failure recovery.
 The baseline without recovery achieves 47\% success under the all randomization setting.
 In contrast, our recovery-enabled method improves the success rate to 83\%, underscoring the significant contribution of recovery.
 In addition, the results show that the proposed framework generalizes robustly to previously unseen peg shapes (square and rectangular); notably, it achieves 80\% success under the all randomization setting with the square peg.

 The recovery transitions of the circular peg are presented in Table~\ref{tab:sim_transition_matrix}.
 Although the majority of the transitions are the same contact formations, it should be noted that among the recovery strategies called upon failures in Align execution, 9.5\% of them were Fit.